ito-org/ito-app/README.md

 ## Try it out
 You can find Android alpha releases on our releases page.
 [Click here to download the latest release.](https://github.com/ito-org/react-native-app/releases/latest/download/app-release.apk) For the app to recognize other devices, make sure to enable Bluetooth.

+Also, the location icon commonly referred to by "GPS" needs to be active to be able to scan for other devices.
+We do not use this to locate you.

 ## Development
 ### User flow